whitneyburton/portfolios/students/1605/caleb-cowen/20160923-caleb-cowen-m3.markdown

   Build a client-side library for an easy and straightforward consumption of the FH API, write documentation explaining how to use the library and build an example project that uses the library.

+## Project Rubric

+Assessor:

+Notes:

+**1. Completion**

+* 3: Developer completed all the user stories and requirements set by the client.

+**2. Organization**

+* 4: Developer used a project management tool and updated their progress in real-time.

+### Technical Quality

+**1. Test-Driven Development**

+* 4: Project shows exceptional use of testing at different layers (above 95% coverage).

+**2. Code Quality**

+* 4: Project demonstrates exceptionally well factored code.

 ### Feedback to me

+From David:
+You brought so much enthusiasm and energy into this project.
+You did a great job using that energy to propel the group forward to perfect the Ruby Gem.
+You especially did a solid job with testing, by learning how to stub calls and how to test in Python.
+When we started, you were especially pumped about learning Python, so it was a little disappointing to see you get derailed when we started the Python project and you realized it was a whole different beast than the Ruby Gem.
+My constructive feedback would be to find ways to stay engaged sooner when you find something completely foreign, since it seemed to take you a couple days to get your momentum going again.
+Overall, you brought a ton of excitement into the group, really helped drive our progress, and made this project a lot of fun.

+From Zack:
+It was great to finally get to work with you on a project.
+I feel like we have built a solid rapport with each other over the mods, so working with you was easy.
+You were driven and ambitious, and it was definitely infectious.
+Your good-natured attitude seems to know no bounds.
+Even when you get frustrated, you don't take it out on others.
+That's a valuable skill!
+It seemed like once we got to the Python though, you lost a bit of interest.
+I know you have a thirst for knowledge, and your persistence at crushing code is admirable.
+Keep that persistence, man!
+I know you've got it in you to learn Python and many more languages.
+I can't think of anything else you need to improve on heavily, you seem to know what you need to improve on and seek it out.
+It was a pleasure creating a gem (!!!) with you!

 ## D: Professional Skills
 (Intro)